couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 ### Fault Tolerance and High Availability

-Couchbase is a strongly consistent database.
-Data lives on a primary node with some number of replicas.
-For deployments in Azure we typically recommend one replica.
-In the event of a failure, that replica will take over.
+Couchbase is a strongly consistent database with peer-to-peer replication for handling node failures.
+Replicas are not needed to increase read performance due to a built-in managed caching layer.
+For deployments in Azure, we typically recommend one replica.
+In the event of a single node failure, replicas elsewhere in the cluster can be automatically promoted if automatic failover is [enabled](https://developer.couchbase.com/documentation/server/current/clustersetup/automatic-failover.html).
 For most scenarios, the downed node will recover in a matter of minutes, obviating the need for additional replicas.

+A minimum of 3 nodes required for the data service to support automatic failover, and a minimum of two nodes for the query, index and FTS service to support high availability.
+Depending on your performance and topology needs, these services can be collocated or separated but the minimum node count requirement does not change.

 Azure does not currently have a concept of availability zones.
 Instead, Azure provides Availability Sets that are made up of Fault Domains (FD) and Upgrade Domains (UD).
-VM Scale Sets (VMSS) default to configuring 5 FDs, each with their own UD.
+VMSS default to configuring 5 FDs, each with their own UD.
 It's likely best practice will change with new Azure features in late 2017.

 ## Storage